General guidelines

 For more information about Flask caching configuration, consult the package documentation.

-In the case above we tell Flask to store the cache in a local folder called cache-directory
+In the case above we tell Flask to store the cache in a local folder called cache-directory.

-Then, to memoize the result of a callback we use the decorator @cache.memoize()
+Then, to memoize the result of a callback we use the decorator @cache.memoize() as follow:

 @app.callback(